seabed-labs/drip-program/README.md

 2. Setup nvm with node v16.13.0
 3. Install typescript globally
 4. `yarn install`
-5. yarn run `build-deps` to build dependent programs
+5. yarn run `build` to build the program

 ## Test

 To run tests manually (from the root):

-- cargo test
-- anchor test

-To run tests inside docker (from the root):

-- ./scripts/test_docker_local.sh
+`yarn run test`

 ## Devnet

-Add phantom wallet address to array of address's in setupKeeperBot.
+Add phantom wallet address to array of address's in `setupKeeperBot.ts`.

 ```
     for (const testWallet of [